-- 11.18.1 Those Employees who coach students in sporting activities and/or other co-curricular activities and who have formal coaching qualifications are to obtain an appropriate level of coaching accreditation in the relevant sport or activity.
-The Employee will be paid the appropriate coaches' rate as set by the School for the relevant sport for that level of accreditation. - 11.18.2 The cost of obtaining coaching accreditation for a relevant activity will be shared equally between the Employer and the Employee. - 11.18.3 Employees who are designated by the School as co-ordinators of co-curricular activities will receive an allowance as determined by the School.
-The senior staff member in charge of the co-curricular area will assess the scope of the activity, taking into consideration the number of people they are responsible for and the number of students involved in the activity. - 11.18.4 Middle managers and senior staff are deemed to contribute to the co-curricular program as part of their leadership responsibilities and therefore do not receive an allowance for their involvement in the co-curricular program.
-However, where a Middle Manager co-ordinates a co-curricular program, the School will take into consideration the scope of the activity to determine an appropriate allowance. - 11.18.5 The payment of a co-ordinator's allowance for co-curricular activities will be subject to an annual appointment and paid in accordance with the Wages Schedule (Part 10)and based on the following conditions: - (a) The senior staff member in charge of the co-curricular area will recommend Employees for approved co-curricular programs to the Principal at the beginning of the year or season; - (b) The Principal, or delegate, will appoint Employees for that season or academic year.
-Employees will be paid an approved allowance for that activity from the commencement of the season or year; and - (c) At the end of the season or year, the co-ordinator of the activity will submit to the Dean of Co-curriculum, a report of the co-curricular activity outcomes.
+11.20.1 Those Employees who coach students in sporting activities and/or other co-curricular activities and who have formal coaching qualifications are to obtain an appropriate level of coaching accreditation in the relevant sport or activity.
+The Employee will be paid the appropriate coaches' rate as set by the School for the relevant sport for that level of accreditation.

+- 11.20.2 The cost of obtaining coaching accreditation for a relevant activity will be shared equally between the Employer and the Employee. - 11.20.3 Employees who are designated by the School as co-ordinators of co-curricular activities will receive an allowance as determined by the School.
+The senior staff member in charge of the co-curricular area will assess the scope of the activity, taking into consideration the number of people they are responsible for and the number of students involved in the activity. - 11.20.4 Middle managers and senior staff are deemed to contribute to the co-curricular program as part of their leadership responsibilities and therefore do not receive an allowance for their involvement in the co-curricular program.
+However, where a Middle Manager co-ordinates a co-curricular program, the School will take into consideration the scope of the activity to determine an appropriate allowance. - 11.20.5 The payment of a fortnightly co-curricular allowance will be made to appointed Teachers in accordance with the Wages Schedule (Part 10) and based on the following conditions: - (a) The senior staff member in charge of the co-curricular area will recommend Employees for approved co-curricular programs to the Principal; - (b) The Principal, or delegate, will appoint Employees for the duration of the co-curricular activity; - (c) Employees will be paid an approved allowance for the activity from the commencement and for the duration of the co-curricular activity; - (d) In the event an Employee ceases to undertake the responsibilities of the co-curricular activity as was initially intended at the time of the appointment, the co-curricular allowance will cease to be paid; and - (e) At the end of the co-curricular activity, the co-ordinator of the activity will submit to the senior staff member in charge of the co-curricular area, a report of the co-curricular activity outcomes.

-11.19 Curricular and co-curricular camps
+11.21 Curricular and co-curricular camps